podium-lib/podlet/README.md

 #### version

-Current version of the podlet, it is important that this value be updated when a new version of the podlet is deployed as the page (layout) that the podlet is displayed in uses this value to know whether to refresh the podlet or not.
+The current version of the podlet.
+It is important that this value be updated when a new version of the podlet is deployed as the page (layout) that the podlet is displayed in uses this value to know whether to refresh the podlet or not.

-Example:
+_Example:_

 ```js
 const podlet = new Podlet({